-Quarantined Artists is a new FUV feature that includes online Q&As and on-air conversations with musicians dealing with life in Covid-19 lockdown.
+Quarantined Artists is an FUV feature that includes online Q&As and on-air conversations with musicians dealing with life in Covid-19 lockdown.

 There is no one I'd rather hear sing than Bettye LaVette, so it was a tough pill to swallow when we had to postpone the WFUV High Line Bash originally planned for May.
 However, as LaVette confirmed in a phone call from her home in West Orange, New Jersey, the unparalleled interpreter of songs will be able to turn up on the rescheduled WFUV High Line Bash date of Friday, October 23 at the new City Winery.